-In the sub-project "IWI strategies" the theatre technique is used to carry preliminary evaluations before rapid prototypes are built in software and tested in more sophisticated environments.
+In the sub-project "IWI strategies" the theatre technique was used to carry preliminary evaluations before rapid prototypes were built in software and tested in more sophisticated environments.
 Different options for IWI strategies can be emulated and assessed in simpler simulators and mock-ups.
-The theatre technique is a technique where a second person (the so called confederate) next to the driver can emulate the assistance system/automation while being haptically linked with the driver (i.e. by double command).
+The theatre technique was a technique where a second person (the so called confederate) next to the driver can emulate the assistance system/automation while being haptically linked with the driver (i.e. by double command).
 The confederate, representing the active system, can present e.g. an active steering intervention or a deceleration etc via double command which is then directly perceived by the subject.

 The video shows typical scenes and situations from a simulator study of driver behaviour.
 It was recorded during a study at the German Aerospace Center (DLR) in 2011.

-During the last period, the sub-project “Information, warning and intervention strategies (IWI)” focused on experimental studies.
+During the last period, the sub-project �Information, warning and intervention strategies (IWI)� focused on experimental studies.
 Research questions were collected based on literature search performed during the initial design of IWI strategies as well as through ongoing discussions with project members in the vertical sub-projects in interactIVe.

 The following list provides examples of the research questions to create experimental studies: